bmarcella/nclusion-rent/rent/README.md

 # NCluion - Rent app

-This app allow us to manage our banks
+This app allow us to manage our banks.

 Key Features: